Breast reconstruction with DIEP flap

 The result of a breast reconstruction by DIEP technique is stable over time.
 As it is a transfer of your own tissue, the reconstructed breast will follow your weight variations.
 In addition, it is subject to discrete ptosis or drooping like the remaining breast.
 Thus, in more than 50% of cases, symmetrization of the remaining breast is not necessary with the DIEP technique, which means that no additional scars are added to the breast not affected by the disease.
 The result is therefore completely different from a reconstruction by prosthesis or large dorsal prosthesis, where the implant once integrated remains fixed with an identical volume.
 In addition, there is no need for annual monitoring of the integrity of the implant or to change it in case of rupture.
 Clinical studies have shown that patients undergoing DIEP flap reconstruction undergo surgery an average of 2.5 times compared to 5 times in breast reconstruction with implants.

-A breast reconstruction using the DIEP technique is covered at 100% by social security.
+Breast reconstruction using the DIEP technique is covered by social security.

 Have a question?
 Please contact us!